proxmox/ceph/ceph/src/seastar/dpdk/doc/guides/prog_guide/cryptodev_lib.rst

 -----------------------

-The cryptodev library currently provides support for the following asymmetric Crypto operations; RSA, Modular exponentiation and inversion, Diffie-Hellman public and/or private key generation and shared secret compute, DSA Signature generation and verification.
+The cryptodev library currently provides support for the following asymmetric Crypto operations; RSA, Modular exponentiation and inversion, Diffie-Hellman and Elliptic Curve Diffie-Hellman public and/or private key generation and shared secret compute, DSA Signature generation and verification.

 Session and Session Management
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~